shawk17/563-shawk17/Project3/README.md

 3. Production
 For the analysis, I looked at Q6 and the potential energy.

+### Running the code
-To run this code on Borah, upload the inputs file, navivagate to the folder, and type `sbatch submit.sh`.
+To run this code on Borah, upload the inputs file, navivagate to the inputs folder, and type `sbatch submit.sh`.
 If you want to run the ice or water production change the corresponding lines in the `submit.sh` file.

 ## Input Files
 ### .mdp